alessandroSandron00/Analysis-DL-Medical-Transcription-dataset/README.md

 # Analysis-DL-Medical-Transcription-dataset

-This is a revisitation of the original design obtained from Kaggle, trying to optimize as much as possible the analysis (https://www.kaggle.com/code/ritheshsreenivasan/clinical-text-classification/notebook).
+This is a revisitation of the original project analysis obtained from Kaggle, trying to optimize as much as possible the analysis (https://www.kaggle.com/code/ritheshsreenivasan/clinical-text-classification/notebook).

 **Description of the Original Project:**